AppliedMechanicsLab/ENGN0310/CourseNotes/Stress/Stress5.md

 \end{align}
 $$

-From the first two equations of this section and the last equation we get that
+From the first two equations of this section and the last equation, we get that

 $$
 \begin{align}